2024 Badminton Asia Championships

 The 2024 Badminton Asia Championships (officially known as the Bank of Ningbo Badminton Asia Championships 2024 for sponsorship reasons) was a badminton tournament that took place at the Ningbo Olympic Sports Center Gymnasium, Ningbo, China, from 9 to 14 April 2024 and had a total prize of US$450,000.

 Tournament

 The 2024 Badminton Asia Championships was the 41st edition of the Badminton Asia Championships.
 This tournament was organized by Badminton Asia and hosted by the Chinese Badminton Association.

 Venue

 This tournament was held at the Ningbo Olympic Sports Center Gymnasium in Ningbo, China.

 Point distribution

-Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 1000 event.
+Below is the point distribution table for each phase of the tournament based on the BWF points system for the Badminton Asia Championships, which is equivalent to a BWF World Tour Super 1000.